DeluxeOwl/gh-stars-backup/README.md

 ### Why?

-I needed a way to backup all my starred repositories from github.
+I needed a way to backup all my starred repositories from Github in case they'll be taken down or made private.

 ### What?